zubaer-ahammed/MUIDSI-University-of-Missouri/_drafts/trrack-blog.md

 This simple setup enables most features in Trrack-Vis.
 You can navigate the graph, as well as bookmark and annotate any node.

 Further customization, such as custom icons and node bundling is also available.
 These features are shown here, from the [intent project]({{site.base_url}}/publications/2020_preprint_intent/) which used Trrack.
+This example shows custom icons for nodes based on actions and custom bundling logic.
 For more information, see the [documentation](http://vdl.sci.utah.edu/trrack-examples/api/trrack-vis/).

 ![Intent Trrack Vis]({{site.base_url}}/assets/images/posts/2020_intent-trrack-vis.png)